adamAfro/fc-browser-maker/readme.md

 - chat.open.ai

+Live scarp tends to be more compact and as such may require less network usage.

 #### Background scrap

-Some websites can be scrapped with normal `fetch` API, and that is prefered for simplicity, speed and network usage
+Some websites can be scrapped with normal `fetch` API, and that is prefered for simplicity and speed

 Planned: